OscarEscamilla/OscarEscamilla/README.md

 - 🌱 I am currently learning ** React Native **

-- 👯 I am looking to collaborate in a team where I develop my skills and contribute my highest level

 - 👨‍💻 All my projects are available here I upload practices on topics I learn

 - 📝 Eventually I will write articles about software development, programming in my personal blog, wait for it ...